On the computability of conditional probability: Computable Probability Theory

 Intuitively, a random variable maps an input source of randomness to an output, inducing a distribution on the output space.
 Here we will use a sequence of independent fair coin flips as our source of randomness.
-We formalize this via the probability space $(\Cantor, \mathscr{F}, \Pr)$, where $\Cantor$ is the product space of infinite binary sequences, $\mathscr{F}$ is its Borel $\sigma$-algebra (generated by the set of basic clopen cylinders extending each finite binary sequence), and $\Pr$ is the product measure of the uniform distribution on $\{0,1\}$.
-Henceforth we will take $(\Cantor, \mathscr{F}, \Pr)$ to be the basic probability space, unless otherwise stated.
+We formalize this via the probability space $(\Cantor, \BasicEvents, \Pr)$, where $\Cantor$ is the product space of infinite binary sequences, $\BasicEvents$ is its Borel $\sigma$-algebra (generated by the set of basic clopen cylinders extending each finite binary sequence), and $\Pr$ is the product measure formed from the uniform distribution on $\{0,1\}$.
+Throughout the rest of the paper we will take $(\Cantor, \BasicEvents, \Pr)$ to be the basic probability space.
+We will use a $\mathsf{SANS~SERIF}$ font for random variables.